neural-data-science/NESC_3505_textbook/7-eeg/mne_python.md

 # Organization of the MNE package

 One useful thing to know at the outset is that there are a lot of tools (functions, classes, methods, etc.) included with MNE-Python, all of which are documented in the [API](https://mne.tools/stable/python_reference.html).
 These are organized into *submodules* according to their functions.
+MNE is not the only package that does this; many Python packages do — this is just the first time we've encountered it in this course.

 For example, there are many different functions for importing data in a wide range of formats (since most neuroimaging equipment manufacturers use unique, proprietary data formats), as well as for saving data after it's been processed by MNE-Python.
 These are all organized within the `mne.io` submodule ("io" standing for "input-output").
 While this organization is useful, it does mean that when using an MNE function, you might need to type a relatively long bit of text.
 You are already familiar with specifying the package along with the name of the function in that package you want to run.
 For example, to create a NumPy array, you would first import the package:

     import numpy as np